Nikolaj1992/MP1-Group9/README.md

 Contains:
 - Structured CSV data for Top 5000 highest ranked movies on IMDB, read, cleaned, anonymised and visualized in Imdb.ipynb (graphs stored as PNGs in Images folder)
+- Unstructured PDF data from two files.
+Read, cleaned, transformed, examined and visualized (with Darth Vader)